wma1729/algorithms/dp/README.md

 Index: -1   0   0   1  -1   1   1   1   1
 ```

 What?
 The max values are not incremented.
 Why?
-Because they were already more than the max values of 3.
+Because they were already more than the max value of 3.
 > Max[j] = max(Max[j], Max[i] + 1)

 Here is the work-out for the remaining sequence: